woossi0/suite/docs/usermanual/source/install/windows/tomcat/geoserver/performance.rst

 LibJPEGTurbo Extension
 ----------------------

-The LibJPEGTurbo Extension greatly speeds up the creation of JPG images.
+The LibJPEGTurbo Extension greatly speeds up the creation of JPEG images.

-1. From the :file:`BoundlessSuite-ext` download open the :file:`windows` folder.
+1. From the :file:`BoundlessSuite-ext` downloaded earlier, open the :file:`windows` folder.
-2. Double click on the :file:`libjpeg-turbo-1.4.2-vc.exe` installer
+2. Double click the :file:`libjpeg-turbo-1.4.2-vc.exe` installer
 3. Install LibJPEGTurbo in the default location (:file:`c:\\libjpeg-turbo`).
 4. Add this directory to the system PATH